-Partner & Managing Director, Automotive Suppliers
+Partner and Director, Automotive Suppliers

 The past few years have been relatively good ones for the world’s leading automotive suppliers.
 Thanks to an industry recovery from the global financial crisis of 2008 and 2009 and successful cost-cutting initiatives, earnings and return on capital for the ten largest automotive suppliers are approaching their highs of about a decade ago.
 Global auto sales remain strong, powered by robust growth in emerging markets.

 A new financial squeeze is on the way, however.
 Suppliers’ key customers—the world’s biggest automakers—are preparing to demand some of the deepest cost reductions in years.
 At the same time, automakers are increasingly pressuring their suppliers to locate more production facilities and R&D in fast-growing emerging markets so that they will be closer to their assembly plants.
 For most suppliers, expanding their manufacturing footprints in emerging markets—where wages are rising fast and skilled talent is becoming scarce—will add both cost and complexity to global operations.

 We call the dilemma over how to balance these conflicting demands—for both cost reduction and manufacturing close to the customer—the proximity paradox.
 It is one of the most serious management challenges that the global automotive-supply industry will face over the next few years.
 Pressure to cut prices is unlikely to relent, and avoiding emerging markets is not an option because they are critical to growth.
 Indeed, China surpassed the U.S. in 2009 as the world’s biggest automotive market and is emerging as the engine of global growth for the industry.